Cascade Hall (CH)

 WS 101.
 Women's Studies.
 4 Credits.

 Surveys and critically analyzes the position of women in society, in terms of present realities and future possibilities.
 Provides a framework to connect personal experience with contemporary social and political issues.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
-This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AAOT, Social Science/AAOT, Arts and Letters/AS, Social Science/AS, Arts and Letters/AAS, Arts and Letters/AGS, Social Science/AAS, Social Science/AGS, Arts and Letters/ASOT-B, Social Science/ASOT-B.
+This course fulfills the following GE requirements: Cultural Literacy, Arts and Letters/AAOT, Social Sciences/AAOT, Arts and Letters/AS, Social Sciences/AS, Arts and Letters/AAS, Arts and Letters/AGS, Social Sciences/AAS, Social Sciences/AGS, Arts and Letters/ASOT-B, Social Sciences/ASOT-B.

 Examines the position of women in society from a cross-cultural perspective.
-Topics include the process of gender enculturation, women's lives in foraging, pastoral and agricultural societies and international issues such as female circumcision, infanticide, child brides and honor/dowry deaths.
+Includes the process of gender enculturation, women's lives in foraging, pastoral and agricultural societies and international issues such as female circumcision, infanticide, child brides and honor/dowry deaths.
 Recommend: WS 101.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
-This course fulfills the following GE requirements: Cultural Literacy, Social Science/AAOT, Social Science/AS, Social Science/AAS, Social Science/AGS, Social Science/ASOT-B.
+This course fulfills the following GE requirements: Cultural Literacy, Social Sciences/AAOT, Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS, Social Sciences/ASOT-B.

 Examines how women have worked to empower girls and women and improve the conditions of their lives.
 Explores ways that feminist theories have shaped the goals and strategies of social change efforts.
-Offers an in-depth look at selected topic areas, connects analysis and personal experience, and prepares students to become effective change agents.
+Offers an in-depth look at selected topic areas, connects analysis and personal experience, and focuses on how to become an effective change agent.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
-This course fulfills the following GE requirements: Cultural Literacy, Social Science/AAOT, Social Science/AS, Social Science/AAS, Social Science/AGS, Social Science/ASOT-B.
+This course fulfills the following GE requirements: Cultural Literacy, Social Sciences/AAOT, Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS, Social Sciences/ASOT-B.